Colebee

 Colebee lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth is predicted over the period with the suburb expected to increase by 4,120 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 68.5% in total over the 17 years.
+Based on projected demographic shifts, the suburb is expected to experience exceptional growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the area's population is projected to increase by 3,949 persons, reflecting a total increase of 65.4% over the 16-year period.

 Frequently Asked Questions - Population